 - Give it a stir and pour it into the soup.

 - Add in the Parmesan cheese.
 Stir the soup, cover, and cook on high for 30 minutes.
-While it cooks, fry up a few slices of bacon and then give them a rough chop.
+While it cooks, fry up a few slices of beef bacon and then give them a rough chop.

 - Enjoy!